nwg/racket-wiki/SoC-Ideas-2016.md

 ---

-### Extend Check Syntax ###
+### Better Syntax Analysis for DrRacket ###
-* Summary: DrRacket has a great built-in online syntax analysis tool.
-However, it would be even better if it reported more diagnostic information such as unused definitions, unprovided definitions, and some easy static analysis (e.g., arity analysis).
+* Summary: DrRacket comes with a built-in online syntax analysis tool called "Check Syntax."
-* Benefits: Makes developers lives easier.
-Might help students as well.
-* Requirements: Functional programming, GUI programming experience is good.
-Also experience with programs that process other programs.
+  This tool macro expands the user's program in the background and reports syntactic errors (e.g., a program with parse errors or with misuses of forms like `if` or `cond`) as they come up.
+  This project aims to augment Check Syntax with more diagnostic information such as warning the user about unused definitions, missing `provide` declarations, or calling a function with the wrong number of arguments.
+This will require the use of some simple static analyses.
+* Expected results: An expanded Check Syntax in DrRacket that will report more diagnostic information.
+* Requirements: functional programming, GUI programming, knowledge of static analysis would help.
 * Possible mentors: Robby Findler
 * Other: John Clement's [No-Brainer](http://planet.racket-lang.org/display.ss?package=no-brainer.plt&owner=clements) tool may be a good starting point.